Canon 80D versus Olympus E-M1 II

 Both the 80D and the E-M1 II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 80D replaced the earlier Canon 70D, while the E-M1 II followed on from the Olympus E-M1.

 So how do things add up?
-Is there a clear favorite between the Canon 80D and the Canon 80D?
+Is there a clear favorite between the Canon 80D and the Olympus E-M1 II?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 80D: